igorski/efflux-tracker/README.md

 You will need Node.js in order to run the build scripts and resolve the dependencies.

-To build efflux first resolve all dependencies using Node:
+To build efflux, first resolve all dependencies using NPM:

     npm install

-After which a development mode can be started (which conveniently opens your browser and points it to the correct location at _http://localhost:8080_) using the following Grunt command:
+After which a development mode can be started (which conveniently opens your browser and points it to the correct location at _http://localhost:8080_) using the following Node command:

     npm run serve

-A production build (minimizes CSS and JS output size) can be created using the following Grunt command:
+A production build (minimizes CSS and JS output size) can be created using the following command:

     npm run build